Coloring Drawings of Graphs: Abstract

 \section{Abstract}

-We consider face-colorings of drawings of graphs in the plane.
-Given a multi\=/graph $G$ together with a drawing $\Gamma(G)$ in the plane with only finitely many crossings, we define a \emph{face-$k$-coloring} of $\Gamma(G)$ to be a coloring of the maximal connected regions of the drawing, the \emph{faces}, with $k$ colors such that adjacent faces have different colors.
-By the $4$-color theorem, every drawing of a bridgeless graph has a face-$4$-coloring.
-A drawing of a graph is facially $2$-colorable if and only if the underlying graph is Eulerian.
-We show that every graph without degree 1 vertices admits a $3$-colorable drawing.
-This leads to the natural question which graphs $G$ have the property that each of its drawings has a $3$-coloring.
-We say that such a graph $G$ is \emph{facially $3$-colorable}.
-We derive several sufficient and necessary conditions for this property: we show that every $4$-edge-connected graph and every graph admitting a \emph{nowhere-zero $3$\=/flow} is facially $3$-colorable.
-We also discuss circumstances under which facial $3$-colorability guarantees the existence of a nowhere-zero $3$-flow.
-On the negative side, we present an infinite family of facially $3$-colorable graphs without a nowhere-zero $3$\=/flow.
+We consider cell colorings of drawings of graphs in the plane.
+Given a multi-graph $G$ together with a drawing $\Gamma(G)$ in the plane with only finitely many crossings, we define a \emph{cell $k$-coloring} of $\Gamma(G)$ to be a coloring of the maximal connected regions of the drawing, the \emph{{cells}}, with $k$ colors such that adjacent {cells} have different colors.
+By the $4$-color theorem, every drawing of a bridgeless graph has a {cell }$4$-coloring.
+A drawing of a graph is {cell }$2$-colorable if and only if the underlying graph is Eulerian.
+We show that every graph without degree 1 vertices admits a {cell }$3$-colorable drawing.
+This leads to the natural question which \emph{abstract} graphs have the property that each of {their} drawings has a cell $3$-coloring.
+We say that such a graph is \emph{{universally cell }$3$-colorable}.
+We show that every $4$-edge-connected graph and every graph admitting a \emph{nowhere-zero $3$-flow} is {universally cell} $3$-colorable.
+We also discuss circumstances under which {universal cell} $3$-colorability guarantees the existence of a nowhere-zero $3$-flow.
+On the negative side, we present an infinite family of {universally cell }$3$-colorable graphs without a nowhere-zero $3$-flow.
 On the positive side, we formulate a conjecture which has a surprising relation to a famous open problem by Tutte known as the \emph{$3$-flow-conjecture}.
 We prove our conjecture for subcubic and for $K_{3,3}$-minor-free graphs.